Home

 This project was a good reminder that design problems often go deeper than they look.
 What started as a UI refresh quickly turned into a chance to improve how people actually work day to day - making things clearer, quicker, and easier to use.

-The upload flow especially captured what the whole redesign was about: not just improving how the system looked, but how it felt to use.
+The dashboards and upload flow especially captured what the whole redesign was about: not just improving how the system looked, but how it felt to use.

 Get in touch